LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 #.
 The portion of the **Found Set** being shown is specified using the
-   ``-maxRecords`` and ``-skipRecords`` parameters. ``-maxRecords`` sets the number of records that will be iterated over in the `records` method.
-The ``-skipRecords`` parameter sets the offset into the found set that is shown.
-   These two methods define the window of records that are shown and can be used to navigate through a found set.
+   ``-maxRecords`` and ``-skipRecords`` parameters. ``-maxRecords`` sets the number of records that will be iterated over in the `records` method, while ``-skipRecords`` sets the offset into the found set that is shown.
+These two parameters define the window of records that are shown and can be used to navigate through a found set.

 #.
 The **Fields** that are available are specified using the ``-returnField``
-   method.
+   parameter.
 Normally, all fields in the searched table are returned.
 If any ``-returnField`` parameters are specified then only those fields will be available for display using the `field` method.
 Specifying ``-returnField`` parameters can improve the performance of Lasso by not sending unnecessary